mdolab/pygeo/paper/paper.md

 # Statement of Need
 Few open-source packages exist with comparable functionalities.
-To the authors' best knowledge, the only other open-source CFD-based optimization framework that contains a geometry parameterization is SU2 [@Economon2016a].
+To the authors' best knowledge, the only other open-source CFD-based optimization framework that contains a geometry parameterization method is SU2 [@Economon2016a].
 It supports Hicks--Henne bump functions [@Hicks1978] for airfoil optimizations and the FFD method for 3D cases.
 However, this geometry parameterization cannot be used with other solvers (aerodynamic or otherwise) because it is tightly integrated into SU2.